furawa/guesserGame/README.md

 4. Click "Next Round" to play another round
 5. Click "End Game" to Finish the Game and reset your score.
 You can end the game after at least 3 rounds.

-Here is the link to see to play the game. https://furawa.github.io/guesserGame/;
+Here is the link to the game. https://furawa.github.io/guesserGame/;